zvada/technology/docs/policy/service-migrations-spring-2018.md

     Specific service migrations will be announced prior to retirement or migration.

 We understand sites will have many questions regarding this transition.
-The OSG Technology team will be holding office hours for any questions or comments about these service changes; see the [Office Hours section](#office-hours) for details.
+If you have questions or concerns that are not addressed in this document, see the [Getting Help section](#getting-help) for details.

 Site Checklist Summary
 ----------------------